Muslim Shishani: Junud al-Sham

 Shishani also played a role in the capture of Jisr as Shughour as part of the Battle of Victory coalition, which included Ahrar al-Sham, Turkistan Islamic Party in Syria and many other groups.
 On 22 April, the first day of the offensive, he is seen alongside his deputies Abu Turab al-Shishani and Abu Bakr al-Shishani.
 They are overlooking the city and communicating by radio.
 Two days later Shishani is seen in the city and on 26 April he is touring the city alongside Abu Bakr al-Shishani and a British fighter.

 According to the Turkish newspaper Yeni Akit, Shishani participated in the 2018 Turkish offensive.
-He denied this and said that his group was in Hama countryside during the SAA offensive.
+He denied this and said that his group was in the Hama countryside during the SAA offensive.
 In an interview from October 2018 he stressed the importance of Muslims needing to fund jihad.
 He also mentioned that there were injustices in many groups in Syria and that these groups regularly fought each other.
 He mentioned that this infighting could have been remedied if fighters were brought together and were financially supported.
 Later on in the interview he envisioned that "the Ummah will soon rejoice over our victories."
 At the end of the interview he advises the Mujahideen in Syria to be patient and prepare for the next round of jihad.

 Junud al-Sham returned to the Latakia front after the 2018 offensive.
 They took part in many local battles during the broader Syrian Army offensives like the Battle of Kabanah, where loyalist attacks were repelled.
 Their military activities lasted up to the 2020 ceasefire.

 Shishani was also seen in a video from early 2019 encouraging people to donate to militants.